danieljsc/BIAccelarator/README.md

   - Create all staging database structure as a copy of your sources
   - Create SSIS project to Extract data and load to your staging database **(Under development)**

-From this point forward you are on your own until new releases to this project
+From this point on you are on your own until new releases to this project

 # New Features!